 - Not all genetic testing for disease is actionable in a specific way to prevent disease, other than lifestyle modification.

 - For cancer, there are some findings from genetic tests which are actionable.
 Genetic testing indeed help predict an individual’s cancer risk by looking at inherited gene mutations.
 These results can provide potentially life-saving information for patients who test positive for known mutations and who then can undergo preventative screenings, preventative surgeries or even specific treatments for cancer if they’ve already been diagnosed.

-The Mayo Clinic says “having at least one APOE e4 gene increases your risk of developing Alzheimer’s disease two- to threefold.”
+The Mayo Clinic explains that “having at least one APOE e4 gene increases your risk of developing Alzheimer’s disease two- to threefold.”
 But having two APOE e4 genes makes your risk even higher – “approximately eight- to twelvefold.”
-And Hemsworth does, in fact, have a family history of the disease as his grandfather has Alzheimer’s.

 Understanding Genetic Testing

 Genetic testing can provide people with greater knowledge to work with when considering their risk for certain diseases like Alzheimer’s.
 And it can also do the same for cancer.

 Related: Actor Chris Hemsworth Has 8X Greater Chance of Getting Alzheimer’s

 With breast cancer, for example, gene mutations of the PALB2, BRCA1, BRCA2, ATM, TP53, CHEK2, PTEN, CDH1 and STK11 genes can lead to inherited breast cancer.

 Should I Get Genetic Testing to Assess My Risk for Breast Cancer?